Is this legal?

 Yes.
 We are not limited to GSM/SIM Card based phones!
 Examples of CDMA based phone service providers are Sprint and Verizon Wireless.

-Can I port my new number to Google Voice ?
+Can I port my new number to Google Voice or Google Fi ?

-Probably.
-The challenge with Google Voice is that they are starting to limit the quantity of phone numbers they allow to be ported in.
-And they require all numbers that are to be ported in to be on a wireless carrier network first.
+Yes.
+But Google requires you to first port the number to a wireless carrier and then to Google’s services.
 They will not recognize any number — including your existing home or business number – unless it is first ported to a wireless carrier.
-So you will first need to port your new number to a prepaid wireless account (we recommend Verizon Wireless, as GV seems to not limit them as much as other carriers at this time).
-However, we do not offer a money back guarantee for Google Voice related port ins due to the lack of control we have with it.
+So you will first need to port your new number to a prepaid wireless account (we recommend Verizon Wireless and ATT Mobility.
+We can port the number to a prepaid wireless account for you for $50, a savings of $125.
+However, we do not offer a money back guarantee for Google Voice or Google Fi related port ins due to the lack of control we have with it.

 I want to buy a number.
 How do I do it?